andreazevedo/dotfiles/README.md

  - Powerful status bar (see [screenshot](#screenshot)).
  - Screen like binding (`Ctrl-a` instead of `Ctrl-b` as the prefix).
  - vim keybindings.

+### Mercurial configuration

+Sane defaults and some nice and pretty alias:
+ - `hg l`: similar to `hg log`, but with nice format and colors.
+ - `hg gl`: similar to `hg glog`, but also with nice format and colors.